AppleJack-coder/Particles-interactions/README.md

 - [x] 2.
 Add animations for plots
 - [ ] 3.
 Add fourth-order Runge-Kutta method
 - [ ] 4.
 Add multiple particles (not only 2)
+- [ ] 5.
+Create light weight github page for this project